dcocchia/Ity/README.md

 * Model.on(eventName, callback) - listen to Model instance events and call callback function
 * Model.sync(options) - sync data in internal data object.
 Optionally pass options hash for url, type, success, error
 * Model.trigger(eventName, data) - trigger event by name on Model instance and optionally pass data

+## Collection
+* Collection.add(model) - add an Ity.Model instance to the collection
+* Collection.get(id) - return a model by id if present
+* Collection.remove(id) - remove a model from the collection by id
+* Collection.at(index) - return model at a given index
+* Collection.trigger(eventName, data) - trigger event on all models in the collection

 ## View
 * View.initialize(options) - called on instantiation of View instances, optional options hash can be passed